Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 ### Gunsmith Initiate

-*Origin Feat (Prerequisite: Proficiency with Firearms)*
+*Origin Feat (Prerequisite: Dexterity or Intelligence 13+, Proficiency with Firearms)*

-You have a quick hand and keen eye when employing firearms, granting you the following benefits:
+You learned how to modify , granting you the following benefits:

-**Ability Score Increase**
-Increase your Dexterity or Intelligence score by 1, to a maximum of 20.

-**High-quality Augments**
+**Efficient Augmentation**
 You gain Proficiency with Gunsmith's Tool.
-If you are already proficient with it, your Augmentation Limit is increased by 2.
+If you are already proficient with it, your Augmentation Limit is increased by half of your proficiency bonus.

 ---